Mark-Cooper-Janssen-Vooles/dotnetcoreAPI/readme.md

 ## To get it running
 - ``docker ps`` to check if docker container is running, if it isnt: ``docker start sql_server_dotnetAPI_demo``
-- to see inside database type: ``mark$ mssql -d 'Parky' -u sa -p reallyStrongPwd123`` (where 'Parky' is the name of the database)
+- to see inside database type: ``mssql -d 'Parky' -u sa -p reallyStrongPwd123`` (where 'Parky' is the name of the database)
 - to perform a query, type: ``SELECT * FROM NationalParks`` (sql stuff)

 api means "Application Programming Interface" => a software intermediary that allows two applications to talk to each other